-Figure 4b shows the model's mean reaction times in both feature and conjunction search tasks each averaged over trials of the same set size.
+Fig. 4b shows the model's mean reaction times in both feature and conjunction search tasks each averaged over trials of the same set size.
 The black solid line is for feature search task where target was present, and black dashed line is for feature search task where target was absent.

 In feature search task the model was asked to find any red object.
-The resulting RT is mostly independent of set size and averages to 439 ms when a target is present and 640 ms when a target is absent.
+The resulting RT is mostly independent of set size and averages to 446 ms when a target is present and 641 ms when a target is absent.
 It is consistent with experimental findings where RT for positive trials is also around 430 ms and for negative trials is 550 ms (Treisman & Gelade, 1980; Wolfe, 2007).
 The model RT remains the same in positive trials due to very high bottom-up activation the target receives due to its color contrast to homogeneous surrounding objects.
 Top-down activation from the matching color also contributes to the overall saliency of the target.
 However, bottom-up activation alone is enough to make the target salient enough to attract almost immediate attention.
 In negative feature search trials all objects in iconic memory have zero top-down activation.
 It takes the model few fixations to realize absence of a top-down activation after which the model stops searching.
 As a result, model also produces flat RT line independent of a set size, although slightly higher than in positive trials.

 In a conjunction search task the model was asked to find any red rectangle.
-Figure 4 compares the RT produced by the model to the RT obtained by Treisman and Gelade (1980) from their experiment with human subjects.
-As the blue lines in Figure 4 indicate the RT in both positive and negative trials rise as the set size increases.
+Fig. 4 compares the RT produced by the model to the RT^2 obtained by Treisman and Gelade (1980) from their experiment with human subjects.
+The standard errors for the model RT are too small, and thus are not shown in Fig. 4b.
+As the blue3 lines in Fig. 4 indicate the RT in both positive and negative trials rise as the set size increases.
 The slopes, however, are different with negative trials having a significantly higher slope.
-Linear regression of model's RT on set size gives intercept of 440 ms and 689 ms for positive and negative trials respectively.
-The slopes are around 19.6 ms/item and 72.8 ms/item.
-The model results can be compared to those obtained in previous studies (Table 1).
+Linear regression of model's RT on set size gives intercept of 459 ms and 646 ms for positive and negative trials respectively.
+The slopes are around 23.2 ms/item and 53.8 ms/item.
+The Table 1 model results can be compared to those obtained in previous studies (Table 1).